curl/everything-curl/cmdline-urls.md

 URLs offer a "fragment part".
-That's usually seen as a hash symbol (#) and a name for a specific name within a web page in browsers. curl supports fragments fine when a URL is passed to it, but the fragment part is never actually sent over the wire so it doesn't make a difference to curl's operations whether it is present or not.
+That's usually seen as a hash symbol (#) and a name for a specific name within a web page in browsers. curl supports fragments fine when a URL is passed to it, but the fragment part is never actually sent over the wire so it does not make a difference to curl's operations whether it is present or not.

 ### Browsers' "address bar"